oracle/docker-images/OracleAnalytics/README.md

 (in the above docker run examples other parameters are omitted for clarity).

-### Passing configuration environment by mounted file or docker secrets
+### Passing configuration environment by mounted file or container secrets

 The domain creation script also supports loading the same set of environment key/value pairs from files mounted into the container, via `docker run /v` or docker secrets.